Java Callback Service

 You can use the E2E Bridge to implement a Java callback service.

-In contrast to the Java Adapter, which allows calling a static Java method out of the Bridge context, the Java callback described in this chapter works different: On startup of the xUML service, a Java object is created, initialized and started.
+In contrast to the Java Adapter, which allows calling a static Java method out of the Bridge context, the Java callback described in this chapter works differently: On startup of the xUML service, a Java object is created, initialized and started.
 The Java object triggers callbacks within the xUML service that do something.

 The following example illustrates this mechanism: Text entered into a simple Java application frontend is processed by a Bridge service.